 4. Wear safety garments

-The CDC recommends anyone who isn’t social distancing should be wearing a cloth face mask at all times.
-To ensure everyone’s safety, anyone on site during a photo shoot should be wearing a mask while remaining at least 6 feet apart.
+The CDC recommends that anyone who isn’t social distancing should always wear a cloth face mask.
+To ensure everyone’s safety, anyone on-site during a photo shoot should wear a mask while remaining at least 6 feet apart.

-In addition, photographers should have hand sanitizer with them on a shoot in the event that property teams don’t provide it.
+In addition, photographers should have hand sanitizer with them on a shoot if property teams don’t provide it.